bluephosphor/Portfolio/asset/md/proj/maze.md

         // Remove boundary between next and current cells. remove_walls(current, next);

-        // Move to next cell.
-        current = next;
+        // Move to next cell, and repeat. current = next;

     } else if (stack.length > 0) {
-        // If no unvisited neighbors, move on and refer back to the stack. current = stack.pop();
+        // If no unvisited neighbors, refer back to the stack, and repeat. current = stack.pop();
         current.state = CURRENT;

     } else {
         // Once we get here we know that we've cleared the stack
-        // and there are no more unvisited neighbors. finished = true;
+        // AND there are no more unvisited neighbors.

+        finished = true; // Success!

     }
 }